DoriCastilla/Playing-with-a-Cisco-Switch/Networking building with a Cisco Switch for beginners.md

 And your network is working!

-## (Optional) Step 7.
+## (Optional) STEP 7.
 Make a Backup of the Cisco switch configuration
 Connect to the switch by PuTTY.
 For it, you need:
 - IP of the switch
 - Username